 This course covers aspects of international journalistic writing in either Arabic or English.
+Pre-requisites: ENGL 203 or ARAB 201 and MCOM 201.

 MCOM 231 GLOBAL COMMUNICATION

 This course examines historical, political, economic and cultural trends in global mass communication systems.
 The course will also examine issues of cultural autonomy, political rights and social justice, in the context of global communication.